CW is Music

 KCJ is the club of experienced people who know that Radio, especially CW, is one of their major favourites for whole their lives.
 We always try to improve our CW skills, and to be the best Amateurs.

-Around 7018 kHz every Saturday from 00:00Z
+Around 7018 kHz and other HF Bands every Saturday morning in JST

 Members